-If the Respondent is found responsible for violating this policy, the Adjudicator will confer with Chief Academic and Compliance Officer or their designee,21 to determine sanctions and remedies.
-In determining the appropriate sanctions and remedies, the Adjudicator and Chief Academic and Compliance Officer, or their designee may consider a number of factors, including:
+If the Respondent is found responsible for violating this policy, the Adjudicator will confer with Chief Academic and Compliance Officer or their designee or their designee, 20 to determine sanctions and remedies.
+In determining the appropriate sanctions and remedies, the Adjudicator and Chief Academic and Compliance Officer or their designee may consider a number of factors, including:

-- The nature of the conduct at issue, including whether it involved violence. - The impact of the conduct on the Complainant. - The impact of conduct on SAE Institute community. - Theability of SAEInstitute, going forward, to maintain a safe and respectful environment conducive to learning. - Any previous conduct violations by the Respondent, both at SAE Institute or elsewhere, as well as any criminal convictions.
+- o The nature of the conduct at issue, including whether it involved violence. - o The impact of the conduct on the Complainant. - o The impact of conduct on SAE Institute community. - o The ability of SAE Institute, going forward, to maintain a safe and respectful environment conducive to learning. - O Any previous conduct violations by the Respondent, both at SAE Institute or elsewhere, as well as any criminal convictions.